 - Casing: The fabric part of the tyre that supports the rubber tread.
 In a tubeless tyre, this needs to be airtight to maintain the tyre’s pressure.

 - Hookless bead: A spillover from mountain bike wheels, hookless beads remove the lip from the wheel rim.
 This allows the wheel to be lighter and stronger, while the tyre-rim interface can be more aerodynamically efficient.
-But some tyre makers advise against fitting their road tyres on hookless rims, as there’s less contact with the tyre and a potentially increased risk of the tyre blowing off the rim.
+But some tyre makers advise against fitting their road tyres on hookless rims because there’s less contact with the tyre and a potentially increased risk of the tyre blowing off the rim.
 It’s best to check manufacturers’ websites for any compatibility issues.

 - Removable core: Many tubeless valves have a removable central core.
 Take this out and you can get more air into the tyre more quickly to aid inflation.
 It can also be removed to top up sealant levels if you have a flat or the sealant has dried out.